anharrington/handsonpython/rstP/dynamic.rst

 code, you still need to create an output web page template, and refer to it in the parameter of ``fileToStr``.
 A further stripped down skeleton, with comments about needed changes is in ``skeletonFor.cgi``.

+.. note
+   The example parameters to ``processInput`` are NOT directly part of the boilerplate code:
+   You always need to list the actual data from
+   *your* main function that you want to pass, when you call ``processInput`` in ``main``.
+   Then in the heading of the definition of ``processInput`` you should have corresponding formal parameters.

+Idle and .cgi Files
+    You can always start Idle a way that you have before, like on an existing .py file.
+    Then deal with editing .cgi files from inside Idle.

+    For a Mac, See the Chapter 4 part of :doc:`pythononmac` for a way to start Idle on a .cgi file easily, after some initial work the first time.

+    On Windows, the easiest thing may be to use IdleOnWindows.cmd.

+    You will want to open and save .cgi files in Idle.
+    Then dialog windows in both Windows and on a Mac have the same ideas, but different labels.
+There is a file type filter field for both.
+    It is labeled "Format" on a Mac.
+On Windows, for saving, it is labeled "Save as Type", and for opening a file, there is a field it at the lower right, unlabeled.

+    If you want a file ending in .cgi, change the filter field to All files (*).
+    For saving, be sure to enter the full file name you want, with the extension, .cgi.

+    If you forget and do not change the file filter when saving, a ".py" will be added to your file name.
+    Then you can rename it in an operating system file folder.

+In the following
-Now we have discussed both the top regular Python sequence, the bottom cgi sequence, and the common part in the middle, as shown in the following diagram.
+diagram, now we have discussed both the top regular Python sequence using the top, the bottom cgi specific sequence, and the common part in the middle, as shown.
 In both cases input data gets processed into the content of a web page that goes to a browser.
 For any major application the main work is in the processing in the middle.
-Since that part is shared in both approaches, it can be tested with a simple Python program, before the starting and ending steps for the input and output flow are changed for the cgi client/server model.
+Since that part is shared in both approaches, it can be tested with a simple Python program, before the starting and ending steps of the input and output flow are changed for the cgi client/server model.

 .. figure:: images/dynamicWebFlow.*
    :align: center